sriram-yeluri/sriram-yeluri/README.md

-- Hello, I’m @Sriram Yeluri

-I am s software engineer having more than 16 years of experience as a technology lead, solution designer, solution architect.
+I am Sriram Yeluri having more than 16 years of experience as a technology lead, solution designer, solution architect.

 ### Key Strengths and skills